Responses to Jehovah's Witnesses 11

 be used widely in the Roman Empire (Greek had been the reigning language of the

 Mediterranean basin ever since Alexander the Great).
 As a lawyer, Tertullian was an educated

 man who knew Greek as well as Latin.
-After he was converted about age 35, he became a
+He was converted about age 35 and became a

 leading Christian writer.
 To articulate his faith in Latin - the language that had arisen in the

 valleys of central Italy -- Tertullian coined several new words.
-Among them were the phrases
+He was, for example, the first

-Tertullian who first said, "The blood of the martyrs is the seed of the Church."
-When Tertullian
+who first said, "The blood of the martyrs is the seed of the Church."
+None of those phrases are of

 came up with the word "trinity," it was to help believers encapsulate in one word what the church